zextras/tech-doc/source/carbonio/install/scenarios/scenario-fullsmall.rst

 This scenario involves the presence of a single tenant and does not use the backup functionality.
-The scenario can be deployed either using the :ref:`scenarioa-playbook`, or :ref:`manually
+The scenario can be deployed either using the :ref:`scenario-sm-playbook`, or :ref:`manually
 <scenarioa-manual>`, Node by Node.
 In both cases, make sure you
 :ref:`configure the internal network <scenarioa-manual>`.

-.. _scenarioa-playbook:
+.. _scenario-sm-playbook:

 Ansible Playbook
 ================